Truce of Constantinople (1533): Terms

-In this treaty Ferdinand I acknowledged Ottoman suzerainty and recognised Suleiman as his “father and suzerain”, he agreed to pay an annual tribute and accepted the Ottoman grand vizier as his brother and equal in rank.
+In this treaty Ferdinand I acknowledged Ottoman suzerainty and recognised Suleiman as his “father and suzerain”, he agreed to pay an annual tribute for his possessions in Hungary and accepted the Ottoman grand vizier as his brother and equal in rank.

 According to Nicolae Jorga (translated by Nilüfer Epçeli), Ferdinand withdrew his assertions on Hungary save a small territory in its west of Hungary.

 According to Gábor Ágoston, Suleyman had given Kingdom of Hungary to King John, but was willing to accept a partition with the Habsburgs.
 To delimit the borders, he sent Ludovico Gritti to Hungary.

-Stanford Shaw says that Ferdinand was to be considered as the King of Germany and Charles V as the King of Spain, and both were equal to the Grand Vizier of Ottoman Empire.
-Moreover, they were forbidden from calling anyone 'emperor' except the Ottoman emperor.
+Stanford Shaw says that Ferdinand was referred to as the King of Germany and Charles V as the King of Spain.
+Moreover, Sueliaman told Ferdinand to stop calling anyone 'emperor' except the Ottoman sultan.
 According to others, while the Ottoman chancery addressed Charles and Ferdinand (also in their letters) as Kings, the Habsburgs never recognized this.
-Also, in other correspondences, the Ottomans elevated Francis and Charles IX to emperors.
+Also, in other correspondences, the Ottomans elevated Francis and Charles IX to emperors showing an inconsistency in their use of titles.